pagekey/website/_posts/2017-06-23-how-to-implement-a-queue-in-python.md

 You've been waiting for an hour, and finally shuffled to the front of the line.
 The man at the desk yells, "Next!" and you rush to the desk.

 Something special just happened.
-You've been `dequeue`'ed.
+You've been `dequeue`'d.
 Congratulations.

 In order to `dequeue` something from the list, you first grab the Node from the front.
 Then, set `self.head = self.head.prev_node`.
 In other words, move the `head` pointer to the previous person in line.
-Now, return the `data` from previous `head` node.
+Now, return the `data` from Node you just removed from the Queue.
 It's important to store this in a temporary variable.
 Otherwise, you'll be returning the data of something still in the Queue.
 An important part of `dequeue` is that the item you return has been removed from the queue.

 {% highlight python %}
 	def dequeue(self):